darbinreyes/C-src/README.md

 In C, how do you implement memmove()? printf()? malloc()?
 Linux's list\_for\_each()?
 This is a collection of C code, from reputable sources, to be used when you want to know how to implement it yourself.

+# Update: January 30, 2026 - Just ask [Grok](grok.com)

+The recent ubiquity of LLM style AIs such as [Grok](grok.com), has made this repository less useful than originally envisioned.

+One can simply ask [Grok](grok.com) to point you to an open source implementation, as well as ask for an explanation of how the code works.
+This is particularly useful because open source code tends to lack explanatory comments.

+Moreover, for those seeking to improve their programming ability, it is very instructive to implement functions on your own, and then ask [Grok](grok.com) to provide feedback, and compare to existing open source implementations.

 # C source code - reputable references

 Sometimes, I want to know how some C function I am using is actually implemented, for example, the standard C library function `memmove()`.
 This directory contains a collection of open source C code to use as a reference.
 Each directory contains a **Sublime Text project**, which is essential for quickly finding what I'm looking for.
 Since I have no need for keeping these in sync with the original repos, these are just straight copies of the code, rather than submodules or forks.

 * Running list of C code that I want to see:
     * Standard C lib.